Research process overview

 1. Schedule time

-At this point you are really beginning to dedicate time to the project.
 To keep yourself on track, you may want to schedule times to complete different phases.
-Just pencil the dates in on a calendar.
+Just pencil in the dates on a calendar.
 This is why online calendars are so great.
 It’s so simple to move things around and send yourself reminders.

 Don’t worry if you need to revise your dates frequently.
 I tend to grossly underestimate how long projects will take.
 I just move the goalpost back and congratulate myself on what I have managed to get done.